 As the winds of digital transformation continue to relentlessly blow, across virtually every sector, development technologies are incessantly evolving and adapting.
 For this reason, it is critical to be aware of the current trends taking place in your company’s industry, as this will allow you to make better plans and gain a leg-up on the competition.

 But what then do the experts have to say about the fast-approaching year ahead?
-Join SPG today as we take a candid look:

 What are the most promising trends in software development?